 Set 2: Data-Centric Pieces

-This work was created to share scientific research and to provide a baseline of knowledge.
+This work was created to share scientific research and to provide a baseline of knowledge and understanding.

 20” x 10’